Goddard/Project-IE-4k/README.md

       - PNG  100% - Extract,Upscale,Assemble
       - PVRZ 100% - File format is more of a child secondary to other file types so no direct operations
       - WED  100% - Extract,Upscale,Assemble
+      - WMP   90% - Extract,Upscale,Assemble - Works, but maybe some issue with gemrb or pie4k files not sure yet
+      - MVE  100% - Extract,Upscale,Assemble
     GemRB - Modify GemRB allowing upscaled assets to run properly
-      - 50% - Use UpScaleFactor for actors, projectiles, and ovarlays that are specific to engine and not files.
+      - 70% - Use UpScaleFactor for actors, projectiles, and ovarlays that are specific to engine and not files.
-      - 85% - Add Zoom In/Out - mostly working with 4k assets, but has some issues when zoomed in for normal assets.
+      - 95% - Add Zoom In/Out - mostly working with 4k assets, but has some issues when zoomed in for normal assets.
     Plugin System
       - All file types supported "plugins" currently and most fit the mold with some secondary "plugins" that kinda don't yet.
     Services System